alopez/alopez.github.com/join.md

 advise students in two different programs:

 * PhD students in the [Institute for Language, Cognition, and Computation](http://www.ilcc.inf.ed.ac.uk/).
 This is a three-year research-only program.
 [Read the application guidance](http://web.inf.ed.ac.uk/ilcc/study-with-us).
-* PhD students in [Centres for Doctoral Training](https://www.ed.ac.uk/informatics/postgraduate/cdts).
-These are four-year programs combining research and some formal taught elements.
-Multiple relevant CDTs are currently under review for funding, and the results will be announced in late February 2019, in time to apply for a September 2019 start.
+* PhD students in the [Centre for Doctoral Training in Natural Language Processing](https://edinburghnlp.inf.ed.ac.uk/cdt).
+This is a new four-year program combining research and some formal taught elements.
+[Read the application guidance](https://edinburghnlp.inf.ed.ac.uk/cdt/apply/)

-If you already have an MSc in a relevant area, you can apply for the ILCC PhD.
-If you do not have an MSc, or if you'd like a longer programme with some formal taught work, apply for one of the CDT programmes.
 You can apply to multiple programmes concurrently.
 (But please only apply to programmes that you are _genuinely interested in_.
 Applicants who submit to many unrelated programmes across schools and colleges are routinely rejected